sdvdxl/influxdb.com/content/blog/2015/09/16/InfluxDB-0_9_4-released-with-top-order-by-time-desc-and-more.md

 Preliminary tests have shown significant improvements in sustained write throughput and on-disk size of the data.
 We'll be making an announcment when it's available in a nightly build for testing.
 Or you can [track this issue to get notified when the new storage engine is available for testing](https://github.com/influxdb/influxdb/issues/4086).

-We're contining work on clustering with bug fixes for replication as we find them, performance improvements, and wiring up every query to work within a cluster.
+We're also continuing work on clustering with bug fixes for replication as we find them, performance improvements, and wiring up every query to work within a cluster.

-### Conclusion
+### Want to give it a try?

 You can <a href="https://influxdb.com/download/" target="_">download InfluxDB</a> or sign up for a <a href="https://customers.influxdb.com/" target="_">free trial of a manged InfluxDB server</a> in the cloud.

-We also offer expert professional services for InfluxDB help, feature requests, performance and advanced configurations.
-Contact us at support@influxdb.com to learn more about how we can help accelerate your project.
+We also offer expert professional services for help with InfluxDB, feature requests, performance tuning, and advanced configurations.
+Contact us at [support@influxdb.com](mailto:support@influxdb.com) to learn more about how we can help accelerate your project.